excelwang/snakemake-web-api/CLI_COMMANDS.md

 - Extracts metadata from `meta.yaml` files
 - Generates demo calls for each wrapper
 - Caches the data to `~/.swa/parser/` directory
-- This cache is used by both REST and MCP servers to provide wrapper information quickly
+- This cache is used by the REST server to provide wrapper information quickly

 ### `swa rest`